railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. index::
    pair:  system; administrator

-.. tip:: Flexibility in managing access
+.. tip:: Flexibility in Managing Access

 	To give yourself flexibility, you can ensure that a trusted staff member (perhaps a director or someone in accounts, or even the system administrator) is given wide rights